Using Big Bang with Multiple Ingress Gateways📜

 Load Balancers📜

-Load balancers are used to insure traffic is distributed to Istio’s control plane running across the Kubernetes nodes.
+Load balancers are used to ensure traffic is distributed to Istio’s control plane running across the Kubernetes nodes.
 In the diagram above, we only show one Kubernetes node for simplicity.
-But, most clusters are run with multiple nodes.
+However, most clusters are run with multiple nodes.
 Load balancers should be connected to all of the nodes.
-It is recommended that you use Layer 3/4 network load balancers in Big Bang since Istio can handle layer 7 routing and balancing.
+It is recommended that you use Layer 3/4 network load balancers in Big Bang since Istio can handle Layer 7 routing and balancing.

 Public Load Balancer📜